Cost to Hire

 External costs are expenses that are incurred by the organization as a result of the recruitment and hiring process, but that are not directly related to the recruitment and hiring of a new employee.
 These could include recruiting agency fees or temporary staffing costs incurred as a result of the open position.

 It's important for organizations to consider both internal and external costs when calculating the cost to hire, as both types of costs can have a significant impact on the overall cost of the recruitment and hiring process.
-By understanding and managing both internal and external costs, organizations can optimize their recruitment and hiring efforts and reduce their cost to hire.
+By understanding and managing both internal and external costs, organizations can optimize their recruitment and hiring efforts and reduce their cost of hiring.

 Direct costs are expenses that are directly related to the recruitment and hiring of a new employee.
 These could include advertising and promotion costs, recruiting agency fees, and onboarding expenses, such as training or orientation materials.